 Leadership Style

 Leadership and charisma are hard to define.
 Some say that outstanding leaders can be recognized instantly the moment they enter a room.
-How can such kind of a magnetic leadership and personal charisma be substituted by a voice chat?
+How can such kind of magnetic leadership and personal charisma be substituted by a voice chat?

 The problem is that there is no direct and easy way to communicate critical feedback to management as it is usual in the on-promise world.
 Now, in the world of online meetings, you have to extract this information from the team members.
 I recommend implementing the new kind of virtual “management by walking around” (see HERE for the original concept of “MBWA”).
 As a manager, frequently make voice or video calls to the team members and have 5 minutes of friendly chat.
 A friendly chat, not an assessment of any kind, is all that is required.
-It is amazing how much useful feedback you can get from those brief and direct conversations.
-Resist the temptation to ask, “what have you been doing?”
+It is amazing how much helpful feedback you can get from those brief and direct conversations.
+Resist the temptation to ask, “What have you been doing?”
 Instead, offer help and be genuine about it.

 Say “thank you” whenever a team member has delivered a piece of good work.
 Don’t praise otherwise – have virtual, one-on-one feedback instead.